Glow-Green/GlowGreen/README.md

 ## Motive

-Existing methods of disease detection require environmentalists and forest-workers to solicit the help of government-funded agricultural experts to visually inspect and diagnose the infested leaf diseases.
+- Existing methods of disease detection require environmentalists and forest-workers to solicit the help of government-funded agricultural experts to visually inspect and diagnose the infested leaf diseases.
 This suffers from being labor-intensive, low-supply and costly.
 As an added challenge, effective solutions for concerned people must perform well under significant constraints, since people may only have access to mobile-quality cameras with low-bandwidth.
+- This project aims at helping our target customers who are forest and grove conservatives over large ares.
+Disease infestation from pests, fungus etc is a serious problem currently and needs to eliminated as soon as possible.
+Checking for fungal infections in vast farmlands can be very time consuming and needs a lot on manual labour.
+To help the community, we at GlowGreen present our application which will reduce the time required to check whether that part of the forest is diseased or not.

 ## Prototype Insights
 ![image](READMEassets/collage.jpeg)

-## Run.py
+## Quick start
+*Note:
+We recommend installing the requirements inside a [virtualenv](https://virtualenv.pypa.io/en/stable/) to prevent messing with your system packages.*

+**Installation**
+- To run our application on your local machine
+-

 ## Future Scope